 Ivonne J. Rosales was raised in Los Angeles.
 She graduated from UC Berkeley with a major in peace and conflict studies.
 She is a Marketing Specialist with a demonstrated history of working in marketing across multiple media channels.
 Throughout her career she’s worked with brands such as Dr.Pepper/Snapple Group, American Honda Motor Co., Wells Fargo and most recently Capital Group American Funds.
 On her off time, she lends her marketing skills to non-profit and small businesses to consult on best media campaign practices.
 She is fond of home-renovations, her dog Dante and husband Julio.

 In early 2016, Xiomara joined the Groundswell Fund, one of the largest reproductive justice funders in the U.S., focused on supporting women of color leadership.
 As the Director of Capacity Building, she oversaw the development and implementation of three capacity building programs which served 38 organizations nation-wide.
-In addition to providing technical assistance in grassroots organizing and integrated voter engagement, the program also prioritized general support and field program funding.

 In November 2018, as the immigrant caravan arrived in Tijuana, Xiomara formed the Southern California Solidarity Network for the Central American Caravan, helping create a network of 15+ organizations and 20 individual volunteers to provide streamlined direct assistance to migrants in Tijuana.